Observability Setup

 VOIDBOX_OTLP_ENDPOINT=http://localhost:4317 \

-When observable execution is enabled, traces follow a hierarchy from the pipeline level down to individual tool calls within each VM stage:
+When observable execution is enabled, traces follow a hierarchy from the pipeline level down to individual tool calls within each VM stage.
+The box name is encoded in the span name, not as an attribute.

 └─ ...